EricZinda/Perplexity/backlog.md

   - Same thing will happen with "I don't have a soup"
   - Posted a question on the forum for this

-- "What is not soup" --> crashes
+- "What is not soup" --> There isn't a thing
+  - /runparse 0,0
   - Can't handle unbound variable in not()

 - How many steaks did I order --> doesn't work
 - How much is the soup and salad doesn't mark you as knowing the price
 - Getting a menu should pass the menu concept all the way through so it can be evaluated